hadinmt85/hadinmt85/README.md

 ### 🚀 About Me

-- 🧠 Always learning something that breaks my old code
+- 📚 Always learning something that breaks my old code
-- 🥋 Debugging is my cardio
+- 🔧 Debugging is my cardio
-- 🌍 Based on planet Earth (most days)
+- ☕ Powered by coffee and Stack Overflow

 ---